epfl-dlab/GoogleTrendsAnchorBank/gtab/README.md

 The `config` folder contains two config files, one for the Python interface, and one for the command line interface.
 The config files are in JSON format and are structured as described below.

+Note that you should not touch the config files in this folder.
+Rather, when creating a `GTAB` object with `gtab.GTAB(my_path)`, the config files will be copied to `my_path`, and you may then edit the copies in `my_path`.
-Instead of editing the config files, parameter values may also be set programmatically by calling `set_options()` on your GTAB object in Python, or by calling `gtab-set-options` via the command line interface.
+Instead of editing the (copied) config files directly, you may also set the config options programmatically by calling `set_options()` on your `GTAB` object in Python, or by calling `gtab-set-options` via the command line interface.

 - `BLACKLIST`: A list of Freebase IDs that are disallowed as anchor queries (because they were found to cause trouble)